galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 ![Splice-aware alignment](../../images/splice_aware_alignment.png "Principle of spliced mappers: (1) identification of the reads spanning a single exon, (2) identification of the splicing junctions on the unmapped reads")

 > ### {% icon details %} More details on the difference spliced mappers
 >
-> Several spliced mappers have been developed over the year specially with the explosion of RNA-seq data.
+> Several spliced mappers have been developed over the year with the explosion of RNA-seq data.
 >
 > [TopHat](https://ccb.jhu.edu/software/tophat/index.shtml) ([Trapnell et al, Bioinformatics, 2009](https://academic.oup.com/bioinformatics/article/25/9/1105/203994)) was one of the first tools designed specifically to address this problem.
 In TopHat reads are mapped against the genome and are separated into two categories: (1) those that map, and (2) those that initially unmapped (IUM).
 "Piles" of reads representing potential exons are extended in search of potential donor/acceptor splice sites and potential splice junctions are reconstructed.
 IUMs are then mapped to these junctions.
 >
 >    ![TopHat](../../images/tophat.png "TopHat (Trapnell et al, Bioinformatics, 2009)")